On symmetric Willmore surfaces in spheres II: the orientation reversing case: Introduction

 \section{Introduction}

-This is the second paper concerning Willmore surfaces with symmetries.
+This is the second paper of these authors concerning Willmore surfaces with symmetries.
 As stated in the title, we consider symmetries inducing anti-holomorphic automorphisms on the Riemann surface on which the Willmore surface is defined.
-Non-orientable Willmore surfaces can then be looked at as orientable Willmore surfaces invariant under some fixed point free anti-holomorphic involution, more precisely, as a quotient under such an involution.
+Non--orientable Willmore surfaces $f: M\rightarrow S^{n+2}$ can then be looked at as quotients of orientable Willmore surfaces invariant under some fixed point free anti-holomorphic involution $\mu$.

+Our work is motivated by our interests in non--orientable Willmore surfaces.
+So far there are very few results on this topic.
+It is therefore natural to develop a systematic theory on Willmore surfaces with orientation reversing symmetries.
+In particular, there are two different types of orientation reversing symmetries: the ones with and the ones without a fixed point.
+Since we aim at non--orientable surfaces, we will discuss mainly the latter case in this paper.

+We will mainly follow the notation of \cite{DoWa1,DoWa11,DoWa-sym1} and apply the basic results listed/obtained there to this paper for the discussion of the orientation reversing case.

+As one might expect, the treatment of the orientation reversing case is somewhat more difficult than the treatment of the orientation preserving case.
+The basic technical reason for this is that the image of the conformal Gauss map is a four-dimensional Lorentzian subspace of $\R^{n+4}_1$ which carries naturally an orientation and is located inside the naturally oriented $R^{n+4}_1$ and that an orientation reversing symmetry reverses the orientation of the image of the conformal Gauss map.
+As a consequence we will need to keep track of orientations in addition to the features discussed in \cite{DoWa-sym1}.

+To achieve our goal we therefore recall and somewhat refine the basic approach to the discussion of Willmore surfaces presented in \cite{DoWa1}.
+This has actually nothing to do with our eventual goal to apply the loop group method for the discussion of Willmore surfaces: we refine and extend the classical Willmore theory to be able to discuss the orientation reversing symmetries.
+This will be the main contents of Section 2.

+In Section 3, we consider mainly the general loop group description of (orientable) Willmore immersions admitting orientation reversing symmetries.
+This is slightly more technical than the theory for the orientation preserving case.
+There are always two fundamental steps: firstly, starting from a surface and to derive the loop group data, like meromorphic or holomorphic extended frames and potentials; secondly, starting from loop group data, like the meromorphic or holomorphic extended frames and potentials and to construct a surface.

+The perhaps most important and most interesting application of these results is the description of non--orientable Willmore surfaces in $S^{n+2}$ which forms the main content of Section 4.
+Note that in this case, the symmetry is a finite or infinite order symmetry without fixed point.
+For instance, a non--orientable Willmore surface can be viewed as the quotient of an oriented Willmore surface $y$ ``by an orientation reversing involution" $\mu^*y=y$, i.e. a symmetry $(\mu,I)$, where $\mu$ is an anti-holomorphic automorphism without any fixed point satisfying $\mu^2=Id.$